When do Carp Spawn? List of Carp Spawn Time by State

 - Minnesota: June 1st is the best estimate at the start time for carp spawning in Minnesota.
 It will typically depend on when the water temp reaches 58 F.

 - Mississippi: Carp along the Mississippi River has been an ongoing problem with relief efforts from many states trying to pitch in.
 Especially with Asian Carp.
-It seems in this region of the United States, carps never stop laying eggs but Mid Spring- Mid August is your common spawn time in Mississippi.
+It seems in this region of the United States, carp never stop laying eggs but Mid Spring- Mid August is your common spawn time in Mississippi.

 - Missouri: In Missouri, nearly all carp spawning occurs from March until June but can persist until fall.
 Eggs are just dropped over logs and rocks in Missouri.
 Carp in Missouri typically only live a lifespan of 12 years.